jmdalton0/aviation/notes/airworthiness/pilot/privileges-limitations/instrument.md

 [61.3]()

-Act as PIC under IFR or IMC conditions
+Act as PIC under IFR or in conditions less than VFR

 [91.135]()